razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

    */
   onOpenChange: ({ isOpen: boolean }) => void;
   /**
-   * Callback which fires when the tour is has reached the last step.
+   * Callback which fires when the tour has reached the last step.
    */
   onFinish: () => void;
   /**